-After conducting the review of a FAFSA, any credible information indicating that an applicant for Title IV, HEA program assistance may have engaged in fraud or other criminal misconduct in connection with his or her application.
-Students will be referred to the Office of the Inspector General of the Department of Education for investigation.
+After conducting the review of a FAFSA, any credible information indicating that an applicant for Title IV, HEA program assistance may have engaged in fraud or other criminal misconduct in connection with their application, students will be referred to the Office of the Inspector General of the Department of Education for investigation.
 The type of information that an institution must refer is that which is relevant to the eligibility of the applicant for Title IV, HEA program assistance, or the amount of the assistance.
 Examples of this type of information are: